1 About this policy

 When doing this, we process personal data about people who receive advice and support services from us – or provide us with support through campaigns, donations (in kind or financial), or volunteering.
 We are committed to protecting your privacy and take this responsibility very seriously.
 We therefore take care to safeguard it.
 This notice outlines what data we collect, how we may use it, how we protect your data and your rights, and how you can exercise those rights.

-References to ‘we’ or ‘us’ are to Helping Hands Community Project, registered charity no: 277354 (England) of 12 Gloucester Street, Leamington Spa CV31 1EE.
+References to ‘we’ or ‘us’ are to Helping Hands Community Project, registered Charitable Incorporated Organisation no: 1188613 (England) of Helping Hands Community Project, 9a Althorpe Street, Leamington Spa CV31 2AU.

 From time to time we check this notice to ensure we provide you with up-to-date information regarding our data processing activities.
 We strongly advise you to read this policy from time to time to ensure you are happy with any changes that might be made.